A scrappy keeper

 A mammoth 188 not out from Guy Whittall could not stop Zimbabwe going down to an eight-wicket defeat in the second Test against New Zealand in Harare.
 Whittall batted for 506 minutes and faced 429 balls, but a lower-order collapse left New Zealand chasing 72 in 18 overs, and they swept home to clinch a 2-0 series victory.
 In his 29th Test as captain, it was Stephen Fleming's 12th win, surpassing Geoff Howarth's New Zealand record of 11.

-Birth of India batsman Ambati Rayudu, who was touted as India's next big batting hope in his teens but had to wait until he was 27 for his international debut.
+Birth of India batter Ambati Rayudu, who was touted as India's next big batting hope in his teens but had to wait until he was 27 for his international debut.
 In the period in between, he was often in the news for the wrong reasons, at times clashing with the authorities, coaches and umpires.
 At 21, he chose to play in the rebel Indian Cricket League, but subsequently accepted the BCCI's amnesty offer and made his name in the IPL.
 His India chance came in Zimbabwe in 2013, where he made 63 in his first ODI.
-The following year Rayudu made his maiden ODI hundred, an unbeaten 121 off 118 balls against Sri Lanka in Ahmedabad.
+The following year Rayudu made his maiden ODI hundred, an unbeaten 121 off 118 balls against Sri Lanka, but he didn't quite set the world alight in his next dozen games and was dropped.
+He made a comeback two years later, in 2018, but was dropped again ahead of the World Cup in 2019, a tournament many expected him to play in, following which he announced his retirement from all cricket.

 In the Sahara Cup decider in Toronto, Pakistan clinched a 3-2 victory over India with a comfortable 52-run win.
 Mushtaq Ahmed was their main man in a low-scoring game in which nobody reached 50 and only one of 19 wickets to fall went to a seamer.
 Mushtaq took out four of the top five and ended with 5 for 36 as India - for whom Sachin Tendulkar top-scored with a mere 23 - were brushed aside for 161.